HHNM/NEAT_jumpy_game/README.md

 - There are 3 independent python files:

-  `redjumps_withuser_inputs.py` : you can play with the game using user inputs: left, right and up keys.
+  `redjumps_withuser_inputs.py` : you can play and test the game using user inputs: left, right and up keys, to make sure that the game is playable.

-  `redjumps_ai_without_neat.py` the character jumps using a movetoplatform() function
+  `redjumps_ai_without_neat.py` the character jumps using a movetoplatform() function.

-  `redjumps_neat.py` the ai learns to jump using NEAT-python
+  `redjumps_neat.py` the ai learns to jump using NEAT-python.